-The Haskayne School of Business has quotas on the number of students accepted into the Bachelor of Commerce or Bachelor of Hotel and Resort Management programs.
-Within these quotas, there is a further quota on the number of students accepted into the Tourism Management, Petroleum Land Management and Energy Management Concentrations.
-Admission into the Energy Management and Tourism Management Concentrations will be competitive based on academic performance.
+The Haskayne School of Business has a quota on the number of students accepted into the Bachelor of Commerce program.
+Within this quota, there are further quotas on the number of students accepted into the Petroleum Land Management and Energy Management Concentrations.
+Admission into the Energy Management Concentration will be competitive based on academic performance.
 Admission into the Petroleum Land Management Concentration will be competitive based on academic performance, an interview and other required documents.
 Only those students entering third year of the Bachelor of Commerce program will be considered for admission into the Petroleum Land Management Concentration.

 Students seeking re-admission into the Haskayne School of Business following a voluntary withdrawal will be considered in competition with new transfer applicants and required to meet the transfer admission criteria prior to re-admission.
 Such students are encouraged to consult with the Haskayne Undergraduate Programs Office for advice and course planning.